An unsuccessful data migration is one of the main causes of software implementation failures.

 Unfortunately, many organizations migrate inaccurate or incomplete data when implementing a new ERP system.
 Data that is riddled with errors, inconsistencies, or missing values can hamper organizational efficiency.

-Companies that leave the responsibility of data cleansing to a data migration company or even the system integrator are just asking for this type of result.
+Companies that completely delegate the responsibility of data cleansing to a data migration company or even the system integrator are just asking for this type of result.

 For example, if customer records are incomplete or contain incorrect contact information, this can lead to failed communication attempts or erroneous analysis.